Georgia’s current minimum wage rate is $5.15.

 However, if a place of employment provides these unpaid or paid holiday leave benefits, they must adhere to all terms established in the employment contract or holiday leave policy.
 In addition, there are Georgia state holidays that apply.

 Information about Georgia holiday leave laws may now be found on our Georgia Leave Laws page.

 Jury Duty Leave

-Employers in Georgia must allow employees time off for jury duty, as it is a legal requirement.
+Under Georgia labor laws, employers in Georgia must allow employees time off for jury duty, as it is a legal requirement.
 However, no official laws state that employers must pay their employees for the time taken off for jury duty.

 However, it is illegal for an employer in Georgia to discipline, penalize, or discharge an employee for answering a jury duty summons.
 Threatening an employee with discipline for attending jury duty is a legal offense.